mobijoker/Cyber/_posts/Arthur/Articles/en/2016-10-02-create-html-link-that-starts-skype-call.md

 Firstly you need to know your Skype username.
 You can find it by [this](https://support.skype.com/en/faq/FA10858/what-s-my-skype-name) Skype tutorial.

-Then, to create an HTML link that starts a Skype call to Skype user use the following example where you need to replace the `username` with your Skype username that you finded before.
+Then, to create an HTML link that starts a Skype call to Skype user use the following example where you need to replace the `username` with your Skype username that you found before.

 ```
 <a href="skype:username?call">Call Me</a>